Continuing Education Certificate

 The Continuing Education Certificate (CEC) in Indigenous Governance is a non-credit professional development certificate that allows individuals from all walks of life to take part in courses taught by renowned faculty, covering a wide variety of topics related to Indigenous governance, Indigenous rights, and economic, community, and leadership development.

-The Continuing Education Certificate requires participants to take any six January in Tucson classes.
+The Continuing Education Certificate requires participants to take six January in Tucson classes, with one required course (LAW 631D Rebuilding Native Nations: An Introduction).
 The CEC may be completed over as few as one or two January in Tucson sessions, but is designed to allow students to complete the requirements at their own pace.

 *The CEC does not require participants to have completed a bachelor’s degree as a pre-requisite.